When your child is a cancer survivor, long-term follow-up care is essential to help your loved one thrive and stay as healthy as possible.

 Compassionate Care Focused on Your Child’s Physical and Emotional Health

+Our Oncology Program is ranked #4 in the nation by U.S. News & World Report.
 We are the only hospital in the Washington, D.C., area with a team of experienced specialists who follow children through adolescence and young adulthood, helping them manage any complications from cancer treatment.
 This continuity of care means we know our patients thoroughly.

 And since we welcome all survivors of childhood cancer, even those who’ve had treatment at other hospitals, we attract patients needing long-term care from all over the country.

 Two years after your child’s completion of therapy for any cancer diagnosis, (including bone marrow transplant survivors) he or she will begin follow-up care.
 During visits that occur every six to 12 months, our specialists will thoroughly assess your child’s overall health.
 We monitor for potential impact on your child’s health, including heart, lung and growth development.